 Best Ohio Sexual Harassment Lawyer Reply: What should I do if I am being sexually harassed at work by shoppers?
 Does my boss have to stop customers from racially harassing me while I’m working?
 What if a shopper is harassing me for reasons besides sex?
 I am being sexually harassed by customers at work, is there anything I can do?

 My boss is sexually harassing me.
 My manager is hitting on me.
 The owner where I work keeps asking me to have sex.
 When someone talks about being sexually harassed at work the usual suspects that come to mind are the superiors and coworkers at the workplace.
 However, for many employees, especially in the service industries such as retail, and restaurant workers, as well as housekeepers in the hospitality industry, a significant amount of harassment comes from another source, customers.
-Thankfully the best Ohio employment law lawyers of The Spitz Law Firm, LLC are here to help!
+Thankfully the best Ohio employment law lawyers of Spitz, The Employee’s Law Firm are here to help!

 Workplace harassment is unwelcome conduct that is based on race/color, religion, gender/sex, national origin, age, disability discrimination, or genetic information.
 Workplace harassment becomes unlawful where (1) putting up with the harassing conduct is made a condition of continued employment, known as quid pro quo harassment; or (2) the conduct is severe and pervasive enough to create a work environment that a reasonable person would consider intimidating, hostile, or abusive, known as hostile work environment.
 Now, not every offensive thing that is done at work creates a hostile work environment.
 Minor or inconsequential snubs and slights, annoyances, and isolated incidents (unless extremely serious) will not rise to the point of being unlawful or rise to the level of having a discrimination claim.
 To be unlawful or to give an employee a potential claim, the conduct must create a work environment that a reasonable person would consider to offensive, intimidating, or hostile.
 Ohio courts have also held that unlawful harassment may be found when an employer engages in or permits physical assaults or threats, slurs, epithets, name calling, offensive jokes, intimidation, ridicule, mockery, insults, offensive objects or pictures (such as nooses or porn) and interfering with the ability to do the job.
 Of course, to be unlawful, this type of conduct must be based on an employee’s protected class (race/color, religion, gender/sex, national origin, age, disability discrimination, etc.).
 Our employment discrimination attorneys have blogged about examples of such type of unlawful harassment before.
 (See Top Race Discrimination Lawyer Rely: My Boss Called Me A “Nigger” and “Porch Monkey.”
 What Should I Do?; My Racist Boss Says “Nigger,” “Wetback,” “Wagon Burner,” & “Beaner” All The Time!
 I Need A Lawyer!; My Boss Called Me A Bitch And Made A Pass At Me.
 I Need A Lawyer!).
 While such conduct need to typically be severe and pervasive, our employment law lawyers have previously blogged about exceptions.
 (See Race Discrimination: Using The “N-Word,” Even Once, Can Create A Hostile Work Environment; Can I Sue If My Boss Racially Discriminated Once?
 I Need A Lawyer!).